-ELEMENT STRATEGIES Clothing Students are required to wear protective clothing, including the Mount Gravatt High requirements formal hat and sports cap, when outdoors during the school day and during school-related activities (for example, excursions/camps) to reduce students' exposure to the sun, including the following strategies: Hats: All students at are expected to own both a formal hat and sports cap or bucket hat as per the Mt Gravatt Uniform Policy.
-Formal hats are to be worn with the formal uniform and Sport or bucket hats are to be worn with the sports uniform.
+ELEMENT STRATEGIES Clothing requirements Students are required to wear protective clothing, including the Mount Gravatt High formal hat and sports cap, when outdoors during the school day and during school-related activities (for example, excursions/camps) to reduce students' exposure to the sun, including the following strategies: Hats: • All students at are expected to own both a formal hat and sports cap or bucket hat as per the Mt Gravatt Uniform Policy. • Formal hats are to be worn with the formal uniform and Sport or bucket hats are to be worn with the sports uniform.
 With the exception of lunch time play on the oval or courts where the expectation is that students wear one of the hat options.
 Student: Students are expected to have their formal hat at school each day.
-The exception to this is sport days.
-Tuesday for Yr.
-7 - 9 and Wednesday Yr.
-10 - 12 as well as carnival days when students are expected to have their sports hat.
+The exception to this is spor days.
+Tuesday for Year 7 - 9 and Wednesday Year 10 - 12 as well as carnival days when atudante are expected to have their energies bet students are expected to have their sports hat.
 Students are encouraged to wear the appropriate hat to and from school on a daily basis to reduce sun exposure.
 Whilst on school grounds students are expected to wear the appropriate hat when: - Moving around between classes and at lunchtimes between areas. - Whilst on the oval, basketball/netball and volleyball courts. - Whilst sitting in an area that does not have complete cover from sun exposure.
-For example, under a tree, shade shelters etc where sun exposure is still possible.
+For example under a tree, shade shelters etc where sun exposure is still possible.
 Hats are not expected to be worn when: Students are sitting under a man-made shelter that completely protects them from the sun.
 For example, building awnings and verandas.
 Playing organised sport when a hat reduces visibility or interferes with activity skills and therefore poses a risk to students' safety; or when wearing a hat is not possible because other headwear is required to be worn for safety reasons.
 Under these circumstances, students may remove their hats for the duration of the activity, ensuring they have applied sunscreen to uncovered skin (ideally 20 minutes) prior to participating.
+Swim shirts Students are required to wear swim shirts/rash vests during all water-based activities occurring at outdoor venues, except during their race/s at competitions and carnivals.